 NEBOSH applies detailed and thorough procedures to moderate and check assessment results before they are issued.
-This includes a particular review of borderline results.
 It thereby ensures that the declared results are a fair and equitable reflection of the standard of performance by candidates.

 There are, however, procedures for candidates or accredited course providers to enquire about results that do not meet their reasonable expectations.
 An 'enquiry about result' (EAR) must be made in writing within one month of the date of issue of the result to which it relates.